Saeid-Safarveisi/machine-learning-principles/unsupervised-learning/README.md

 * every observation is assigned to exactly one cluster;
 * many different observations can be assigned to the same cluster.

-K-means therefore produces a **hard clustering**: an observation belongs to one cluster rather than having partial membership in several clusters.

 ---

 ## 2. How Is Similarity Defined?